dns-inspector/dnskit/.github/contributing.md

 DNSKit includes a test server that can be used to attest functionality of the package against a simulated server.

-- Any changes or new functionality to DNSKit **MUST** be covered by an automated test
+- Any changes or new functionality to DNSKit **MUST** be covered by an automated test.
-- Any changes that require communicating with a running DNS server **SHOULD** use make test server as a first choice, however:
+- Any changes that require communicating with a running DNS server **SHOULD** use make test server as a first choice.
+However, if a real DNS server must be used:
-- If a real DNS server must be used, tests **MUST** only use [CloudFlare's DNS service](https://1.1.1.1/dns).
+    - Tests **MUST** only use [CloudFlare's DNS service](https://1.1.1.1/dns).
+    - Queries **MUST** only use appropriate & well-known domains, such as `example.com`.

 ### Privacy